keystonejs/keystone/examples/document-field/README.md

 ### Frontend Rendering

-In the `src` directory, there is a Next.js front-end which uses the `DocumentRenderer` component from `@keystone-next/document-renderer` to render the document data.
+In the `src` directory, there is a Next.js frontend which uses the `DocumentRenderer` component from `@keystone-next/document-renderer` to render the document data.

 We render the `Author.bio` field using the default document renderer.